 - The teenage characters in Runaways first hide out in a partially collapsed hotel (nicknamed "The Hostel") and then in one of their parent's old supervillain lairs under the La Brea Tar Pits

-- In The Tale Of One Bad Rat there is first the squat in London where Helen stays with several other vagrants, teenagers on the run, and other people are staying, and then the pub Herdwick Arms, where the owners take her in and give her a job.
+- In The Tale of One Bad Rat there is first the squat in London where Helen stays with several other vagrants, teenagers on the run, and other people are staying, and then the pub Herdwick Arms, where the owners take her in and give her a job.

-- The Smoke in Uglies, for which Type 3 is named.
+- The Smoke in Uglies.